 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.

-Homemade Trail Mix Valentine Snack + Printable Tags.
-No cooking or baking today; just a simple dump and stir homemade trail mix recipe that makes an exciting Valentine snack to send to school.
+Homemade Valentine’s Day Snack Trail Mix Recipe + Printable Tags!
+No cooking or baking today; just a simple dump and stir homemade trail mix recipe that makes an exciting Valentine snack for school time.

 This Valentine snack is a great filler for goodie bags.
-Mix the homemade trail mix, scoop into snack-sized bags, then add a fun tag.
+You simply mix the homemade trail mix, scoop into snack-sized bags, then add a fun tag.

 Generally, I’m NOT very crafty.
 The craftiest I get is making paper flowers for cupcake toppers or trying to paint fondant gnomes.
 So if I can create Valentine cards with my kids, YOU can make Valentine cards too!

-For these sweet Valentine bag tags, I used clip art from Cocoa Mint, and online store that offers cute clean graphics and printable invitations, party supplies, and digital backgrounds.
-The clip art allowed me to FEEL crafty, when really all I did was cut and paste…with my mouse.
-Thanks Cocoa Mint!
+For these sweet Valentine bag tags, I used clip art from an online store that offers cute clean graphics and printable invitations, party supplies, and digital backgrounds.
+(The graphic pack I bought gave me rights to share them with you.)
+The clip art allowed me to FEEL crafty, when really all I did was cut and paste… With my mouse.